getodk/docs/odkx-src/suitcase-intro.rst

   .. _suitcase-gui-download:

 Downloading from the server
-  When downloading, you will need to select the table_id from the dropdown.
-The dropdown will contain all the table_ids present in the cloud endpoint server.
+  When downloading, you will need to select the Table ID to download from the dropdown.
+The dropdown will contain all the Table IDs present in the cloud endpoint server.
-  If you don’t see a table_id in the dropdown which is  present in the cloud endpoint server click the “Refresh Tables List Metadata” button.
+  If you don’t see a Table ID in the dropdown which is  present in the cloud endpoint server click the :guilabel:`Refresh Tables List Metadata` button.
-  After selecting a table_id in the dropdown you can click on the “Add” button to add the table_id in the list of selected table ids for download.
+  After selecting a table_id in the dropdown you can click on the :guilabel:`Add` button to add the Table ID in the list of selected Table IDs for download.
   This way you can add multiple table ids for download at once.
-You can use the “Add all” button to add all the tables at once.
+You can use the :guilabel:`Add All` button to add all the Tables at once.
-  If you want to remove a table id from the selected list, you can click on the “Remove” button on the right side of the table_id you want to remove.
+  If you want to remove a Table ID from the selected list, you can click on the :guilabel:`Remove` button on the right side of the Table ID you want to remove.
   By default ODK-X Suitcase creates a :file:`Download` directory where the ODK-X Suitcase jar file is located and saves the data to a CSV file under :file:`Download/app_id/table_id/link_unformatted.csv` that has all of the data for that table downloaded from the server.